- 17 Oct 2023

 Getting started with Custom Extensions

-To get your development environment ready for building custom extensions with React, view our Getting started guide on the developer documentation site.
+To get your development environment ready for building custom extensions, view our Getting started guide on the developer documentation site.

 - Navigate into an Airtable base